-Advertising is one of the strategies that can help to achieve objectives.
+Advertising of the is one strategies that can help to achieve objectives.
 Advertising can help to achieve objectives like maintain an optical level of sales or inventory through delivering enough to the consumer at the right time and also receipt of just the right sales volume from the right source.
 To facilitate production demand and to meet advertising objective in 1890 Christopher Galion and Herold Berkman).
 Therefore there is a relationship between effective advertising and sales volume.